open-mmlab/mmgeneration/docs/inception_stat.md

 python tools/utils/inception_stat.py --data-config ${CONFIG} --pklname ${PKLNAME} --no-shuffle
 ```

-## Note on inception state extraction between various code bases.
+## Note on Inception State Extraction between Various Code Bases

-For FID evaluation, differences between PyTorch Studio GAN and ours are mainly on the selection of real samples.
-In MMGen, we follow the pipeline of BigGAN, where the whole training set is adopted to extract inception statistics.
+For FID evaluation, differences between [PyTorch Studio GAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN) and ours are mainly on the selection of real samples.
+In MMGen, we follow the pipeline of [BigGAN](https://github.com/ajbrock/BigGAN-PyTorch), where the whole training set is adopted to extract inception statistics.
 Besides, we also use [Tero's Inception](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) for feature extraction.

 You can download the preprocessed inception state by the following url: [CIFAR10](https://download.openmmlab.com/mmgen/evaluation/fid_inception_pkl/cifar10.pkl) and [ImageNet1k](https://download.openmmlab.com/mmgen/evaluation/fid_inception_pkl/imagenet.pkl).